You are here

 1. Compile the application materials for submission to UMOR:

-- Letter of Assurances: (use the UMOR Letter of Assurances-Non-Student Researcher template)
+- Letter of Assurances: (use the UMOR Letter of Assurances-Non-Student Researcher template); the PI must sign the Letter of Assurances before sending to HRPP for review

 - A copy of the IRB Approval or Contingent Approval letter: (if contingent approval was issued, obtaining the CoC must be the only remaining contingency to be met)